ui-schema/ui-schema/packages/docs/WidgetPlugins.md

 const MainStore = () => {
     /**
-     * @var {Map} validity flat map with the storeKeys of each widget joined by dots, each value to true or false (false = invalid)
+     * @var {Map} validity nested map with special key `__valid` which may be true or false, for each layer separately, if valid or not is not inherited upwards
      */
     const [validity, setValidity] = React.useState(Map({}));